Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 © Abraham Lincoln Online

-The assassin, John Wilkes Booth, had a thorough knowledge of Ford's Theatre because of his acting career.
+The assassin, John Wilkes Booth, was a Confederate activist with a thorough knowledge of Ford's Theatre because of his acting career.
 Even when he wasn't performing he was in and out of the theatre, picking up mail and chatting with the Ford brothers and other actors.
-It was easy for him to slip into the unguarded presidential box and commit his shocking crime.
+It was surprisingly easy for him to slip into the unguarded presidential box and commit his shocking crime.

 The Rocker Arrives in the Theatre Box